cosmostake/contributions/persistence.md

 __________________________________________________________________________________________________________________________________________________________

-- The @COSM0STAKE team would like to thank @PersistenceOne for appreciating the work we bring to the ecosystem ⚛️
+- The COSM0STAKE team would like to thank PERSISTENCE for appreciating the work we bring to the ecosystem ⚛️

 And we are pleased to see this and be with you.